As Benjamin Franklin once said, "nothing is certain except death and taxes". And it turns around that even in death, we cannot escape taxes.

 To value your estate, you'll need to make a list of your assets and liabilities.
 The estate's value is the total value of assets minus the value of the liabilities.

 Your assets are items of value that belong to you.
 These include:

 Gifts, in the form of cash or other assets, made within seven years of your death are also considered when looking at your estate's total value.
 All gifts made to individuals more than seven years before your death are disregarded.

 Conversely, liabilities are what you owe to others.
 These include:

-The inheritance tax will be paid by your estate, and the remaining money and assets are split between beneficiaries as decreed by your will.
+Your estate will pay the inheritance tax, and the remaining money and assets are split between beneficiaries as decreed by your will.
 The executor of the will or administrator of the estate will usually organise the inheritance tax payment.
-It must be paid within 6 months of your death.
+It must be paid within six months of your death.